How to Navigate a Career Change in Your 30s or 40s

 Consider the Skilled Trades

 If you’ve been working in the same industry for a while and enjoy working with your hands, there’s nothing to stop you from pursuing an education in the skilled trades.
-You wouldn’t be alone — many people have been choosing to leave their office jobs in pursuit of these types of careers.
+You wouldn’t be alone — many people have been choosing to leave their office jobsin pursuit of these types of careers.

 What’s great about attending a trade school like Universal Technical Institute, for example, is that it takes much less time to graduate than the traditional college route.
-If you’d like to start a new job sooner versus later, this can be a great route to take.1
+If you’d like to pursue a new job sooner versus later, this can be a great route to take.1

 Another benefit to enrolling in one of the skilled trades programs at UTI is that you don’t need any prior experience.
 A common concern when it comes to changing careers is the thought of discarding past job experience or an educational background, but attending a trade school is a way to minimize these worries.